Film industry in Florida: History

+Although north Florida's film industry had collapsed, it was not completely gone.
+Filmmaker Richard E. Norman moved to Jacksonville in 1919 to begin making race films, films with a predominantly Black cast and made for a Black audience.
+After a brief stint in Oklahoma, he returned to Jacksonville in 1922 and purchased the abandoned Eagle Studios which was built during the initial boom in Florida filmmaking.
+Here, Norman established Norman Studios which continued to produce race films.
+Three feature-length films were produced at Norman Studios in Jacksonville which include: Regeneration (1923), A Debtor to the Law (1924), and The Flying Ace (1926).
+The last film produced by Norman Studios was 1928's Black Gold.
+Despite the popularity of the films, a failed investment into film sound technology forced the studio close; however, Norman and his wife remained in the film industry by touring the state and showing films and even later opening theaters for Black audiences in central Florida.
+The Norman Studios facility became a National Historic Landmark in 2016.

+During the Florida Land Boom of the 1920s, excitement in Florida's development along with unregulated speculation lead to large number of planned cities and communities which never materialized.
+Some of these planned communities were based on various themes or with a focus on a specific industry, including filmmaking.
+Two notable examples of these planned motion picture cities meant to rival Hollywood include Picture City, located in Hobe Sound, and Sun City, located in southern Hillsborough County.
+Despite the promises of their respective developers, these cities were never fully realized.

 Orlando

 In the early 1990s Orlando experienced a great boom in film production.
 The construction of the Disney-MGM Studios and Universal Studios production facilities attracted many filmmakers to the area.
 Films like Ron Howard's Parenthood and syndicated television shows like The Adventures of Superboy led the pack.
-Soon, the Steven Spielberg series seaQuest DSV and Tom Hank's From the Earth to the Moon called Florida home.
+Soon, the Steven Spielberg series seaQuest DSV and Tom Hanks' From the Earth to the Moon called Florida home.
 Nickelodeon Studios operated within Universal Studios Florida.
 During this period Orlando acquired the nickname "Hollywood East" because of its surging film industry.

 Just as film production appeared to be on the decline in Florida, the phenomenal success of 1998's The Blair Witch Project led to another boom.
 While this film was filmed in Maryland, its director and entire crew were University of Central Florida film school graduates.
 This cult independent film has led to a new wave of film production for the area.